eamon831/wedevs_task/README.md

 # Tested on Android and iOS(only on simulator)

+## Note : I tried to implement pixel perfect design not the responsive design.
+Specifically all pages are Implemented with ListView so you have to scroll.

 ## Project Structure

 The project follows a modular structure, and key components are organized as follows: